Welcome to Year 1

 English

-Our class text in our Pathways to Write unit and our class novel for this half term is: ‘Katie Goes to London.’
+Our class text in our Pathways to Write unit and our class novel for this half term is: ‘The Lion Inside.’

-This half term, Year 1’s focus text is Katie Goes to London by James Mayhew.
+This half term, Year 1’s focus text is The Lion Inside by Rachel Bright.
 In this unit, the children will be developing their early writing skills by learning to:

 The children will learn to:

-- Punctuate sentences using a capital letter and a full stop
+- Punctuate sentences using a capital letter and a full stop, some question marks and exclamation marks.

 Throughout the unit, pupils will build these skills through a range of purposeful writing opportunities linked to the text.
 They will:

-- Build up to their final piece — a non-chronological report about London
+- Build up to their final piece — a short story.

 PSHE

-Our focus SDG for the term is: SDG3 Good Health and Well-being.
+Our focus SDG for the term is: SDG15 Life on Land

 Our PE days for this half term are: Mondays and Thursdays.
 If there are any changes, I will inform you with plenty of notice.